 A very important part of any process is figuring out why you're doing it in the first place.
 Lots of people are going to read this and ask 'Why the hell do you need to go through all this trouble when a good air sink would be just as effective?'
 Liquid Cooling something is far more difficult, complicated and rewarding than just slapping a big heatsink on it and calling it a day, and it's therefore important to understand the process and theory behind it.

 The purpose of Liquid Cooling varies from implementation to implementation.
-Speaking generally, the advantages of Liquid Cooling are as follows:
+In general:

-Relocated or reduced noise and heat.
 The ability to move heat exchanger to other locations is pivotal in some implementations.
 Most cars, for example, would look pretty funny if they all had air cooled engines instead of a liquid solution.
-Some machines use radiators to move the noise of fans to a different locations.
+Some machines use radiators to move the noise of fans to a different locations

-More heat capacity.
-Most Liquid simply has the ability to hold much more heat than metal, and therefore takes much more energy to heat.
+Most Liquid simply has the ability to hold much more heat than metal or air, and therefore takes much more energy to heat

-Efficiency.
-Liquid radiators are more efficient at transferring heat to the air compared to conventional air sink fins.
+Liquid radiators are more efficient at transferring heat to the air compared to conventional air sink fins

-Size.
 Water blocks are almost always significantly smaller in physical size compared to air sinks.
-This can allow for very thin and small hardware implementations while still being able to dissipate heat effectively.
+This can allow for very thin and small hardware implementations while still being able to dissipate heat effectively

-It's complicated!
 As mentioned in the first paragraph, compared to air cooling, Liquid Cooling is significantly more complicated and time consuming.
-There are many more nuances and little gotchas that you have to look out for and work around.
+There are many more nuances and little gotchas that you have to look out for and work around

-It's expensive!
 Any Liquid solution is going to be significantly more expensive than a comparable air solution.
-This mainly because there are many more separate components in a Liquid loop compared to an air sink.
+This mainly because there are many more separate components in a Liquid loop compared to an air sink

-Maintenance.
 A water loop requires much more maintenance compared to an air sink.
-This requires time and patience.
+This requires time and patience

 Depending on how you want to assemble your loop, you may take advantage of some or all of the advantages and will be burdened by most, if not all, of the disadvantages.